The atomic electric field distribution in 2D WSe2

 Contact person: Julian Lückenkötter

-Correlation of microstructure and corrosion of additively manufactured aluminium components
+Correlation of microstructure and corrosion of additively manufactured aluminium components (Full text in German only)

 Due to their good corrosion resistance, the demand for Al alloys from additive manufacturing processes in industrial applications is increasing rapidly.
 However, recent studies show a crucial dependence of the corrosion resistance on the microstructure of the Al components.
 By means of nano-additives (SiC and TiC), the microstructure of AlSi10Mg components could be significantly modified, which consequently also affects the corrosion resistance of the components.
 In this study, the microstructure of the heat-treated components could be correlated with the corrosion properties.

-Contact: Dr. Sabrina Kollmann
+Contact person: Dr. Sabrina Kollmann

-Hybrid lightweight construction made easy
+Hybrid lightweight construction made easy (Full text in German only)

 At the Institute for Lightweight Construction with Hybrid Systems (ILH) at the University of Paderborn, more than 170 scientists are researching novel lightweight construction technologies.
 As part of the HyOpt project, a team of ILH researchers and industrial companies is dedicated to developing an automated approach for the design and production of hybrid multilayer composites with customised functional properties.